Education Programs

 From the Bounty of the Land (Grades 4 and up)

-This program is combined with the general tour.
+This program is combined with the General Tour.

 Grades: 4 and up

-Dates available: May 24 to Labour Day
+Dates available: mid-May to Labour Day

 Total time: 3 hours (A combined program with the General Tour)